Kole, Democratic Republic of the Congo: History

 Located in Kole since 1958 is the Hôpital General de Référence (HGR) Kole (formerly the Centre Médical de Congolais (CMC) Kole).
-Although a government public health hospital, the facility has been operated since 1970 by a congregation of Roman Catholic nuns, the Sœurs Missionnaires du Christ Jésus, based in Spain since their founding in 1944.
+Although a government public health hospital, the facility has been operated since 1970 by a congregation of Roman Catholic nuns, the Missionary Sisters of the Sacred Heart of Jesus (French: Sœurs missionnaires du Sacré-Cœur de Jésus), based in Spain since their founding in 1944.
 The HGR/K sees a significant number of patients with human monkeypox infection, at times enough to fill a ward.

 The town saw incursions by Rwandan soldiers in 2001–2002, during the Second Congo War.
 The area has been devoid of cattle since that time as the soldiers killed and ate them all.
 The Rwandans encamped near Dekese, about 100 km downstream from Kole.
 At least three firefights with Congolese regulars (resulting in about 50 dead Rwandans) persuaded them to move on.
 This was the furthest point west that the Rwandan "front" extended during the conflict.